 You can flick through the image gallery below to see a selection of the wood-burning stoves (also called log burners and wood burners) and multi-fuel stoves that are available from Clearview.

-Clearview is a fairly traditional stove brand that's been selling classic designs since 1987.
+Clearview is has been selling designs with a classic look since 1987.
 All of its stove ranges are made in the UK, and most come in a few different style and colour options.

 It also sells built-in stoves, which are set into a wall or fireplace.
-A few also have an old-style hood or canopy, also referred to as an inglenook (see image below).
+A few also have an old-style hood or canopy, which are also referred to as an inglenook (see image below).

 Because fuels burn differently, if you're planning on only burning wood, you might want to consider getting a dedicated log burner.

-Other types of stove: Some Clearview stoves come with the option to add a boiler, allowing you to heat your whole house.
+Other types of stove Some Clearview stoves come with the option to add a boiler, allowing you to heat your whole home.

 You can also cook food on a couple of its stoves, either using a hotplate on the top or a small built-in oven space (pictured in the gallery).